-During 2017, the Sleepy Hollow Police Department raised \$9,172.00, earning the Department a plaque from the Special Olympics Illinois Committee.
+During 2018, the Sleepy Hollow Police Department raised \$4,250.81.
 The Department members participated in several fundraising raffle events.
-A special "Thank You" is due to Police Department Matron Christine Gaitsch, for her tireless efforts, as our coordinator, in achieving the success we had in 2017.
+A special "Thank You" is due to Police Department Matron Christine Gaitsch, for her tireless efforts, as our coordinator, in achieving the success we had in 2018.
 Special mention needs to go to Ofc.
 Jeff Fleck, Ofc.
+Naveed Bhatti, Ofc, Floyd Eppling, Ofc.
 John McDonnell and Matron Pat Cote for their efforts during the year.

-During 2017, the department participated in "Cop on the Rooftop", "Tip-a-Cop, the 7th annual "Corn Roast for Special Olympics", "Randy's October Fall Fest", 4th of July Snow cone Booth, Cookie Fundraiser, and the ongoing sale of T-shirts, Hats, Pins, and Raffle tickets.
-In 2018, these fund raising events will again be "front and center" along some new ideas.
+During 2018, the department participated in "Cop on the Rooftop, "Randy's October Fall Fest, Cookie Fundraiser, and the ongoing sale of T-shirts, Hats, Pins, and Raffle tickets.
+In 2019, these fund raising events will again be "front and center" along with some new ideas.

-This years target is to get back on track!
-Welcoming Corporal Gary Schwartz and his wife on board and with the continued support of members of the Sleepy Hollow Department, Residents, Trustees, Service Club and Village Employees, a lofty goal of \$15,000.00+ is set for 2018.
+With the continued support of members of the Sleepy Hollow Police Department, residents, trustees, Service Club and village employees, a lofty goal of \$15,000.00+ is set for 2019.